petershin/liferay-learn/docs/liferay-cloud/latest/en/migrating-to-liferay-cloud/migrating-dxp-configurations-and-customizations.md

 ## Organize OSGi Modules

-If you have custom OSGi modules used for your on-premises Liferay installation, then put all [OSGi module source code](https://learn.liferay.com/w/dxp/liferay-internals/extending-liferay/overriding-osgi-services) into the `liferay/modules/` folder (with the same workspace folder structure).
+If you have custom OSGi modules used for your self-hosted Liferay installation, put all [OSGi module source code](https://learn.liferay.com/w/dxp/liferay-internals/extending-liferay/overriding-osgi-services) into the `liferay/modules/` folder (with the same workspace folder structure).

 When the changes are deployed, custom module code is automatically compiled and then deployed to the `liferay` service container's `$LIFERAY_HOME/deploy/` folder.